lisael/first-ride-with-pony/async_map/testing_private_members.md

 ```

 Correct.
 The tests compile and pass.
 But what is the point of making a private
-member if the test package is still heavily coupled with this member tests ?
-If we
+member if the test package is still heavily coupled with this member's tests ?
-refactor `raft/server` package, we will need to change `test` to add/remove
+If we refactor `raft/server` package, we will need to change `test` to
-tests.
-My solution is to provide a `TestList` in all packages, named `Tests`,
+add/remove tests.
+My solution is to provide a `TestList` in all packages, named
-and call its tests from our `test.Main` `TestList`.
+`Tests`, and call its tests from our `test.Main` `TestList`.

 `raft/server/test.pony`
 ```pony